material-motion/material-motion/specifications/runtime/performer-composition.md

 Composition enables the creation of higher-order plans.
 For example, a "Tossable" plan's performer might generate a "Draggable" and "AttachedSpring" plan.
 Or more simply, a "FadeIn" plan might compose out to a more general-purpose "Tween" plan.

-Composition is what will enable code reuse in the Material Motion ecosystem.
+Composition enables code reuse in the Material Motion ecosystem.

 ---